blocknative/web3-onboard/packages/walletconnect/README.md

    * Optional function to handle WalletConnect URI when it becomes available */ handleUri?: (uri: string) => Promise<unknown>
-} & (
+  label?: string // allows changing the display name, defaults to WalletConnect getIcon?: () => Promise<string> // allows changing the display icon, should return an svg string } & (
   | {
       /**